JonMidhir/Redcrumbs/README.md

 end
 ```

+#### Using the stored object

-So now if you call `crumb.subject` instead of loading the Venue from your database it will instantiate a new Venue with the same `id` and `name` attributes.
+So now if you call `crumb.subject` instead of loading the Venue from your database it will instantiate a new Venue with the only the attributes you have stored.
 You can always retrieve the original by calling `crumb.full_subject`.

+_ If you plan to use the `methods` option to store data on the Crumb you should only use it to store attr_accessors unless you won't be instantiating the subject itself _

+#### Creator and Target storage

 As you might expect, you can also do this for the creator and target of the crumb.
 See the redcrumbs.rb initializer for how to set this as a global configuration.